KM6BXP/Vex2019/README.md

 Does not have a program for uncontrolled time.
 Has rear drive motors and front steering wheels.
 May need different motors reversed pending my testing.
+More functionality will be added when more functionality gets added to the bot.